 Those of us who have some size to our operations should be dedicated to innovating with more integrity, not less.
 Don’t let anybody with “BIG” printed on their business plan steer you into compromising your product distinctions.
 Stay true.

 If you want a content, loyal, innovative team, you need to reward them well.
 You can’t starve commitment and happiness into your team.

-This starts with parents and their children, because often children are the first workers a farm couple employ.
+This starts with parents and their children, because children are often the first workers a farm couple employs.
 Are you stingy?
 Do you begrudge others a great compensation because you don’t feel fully compensated?

 At our farm, some of our team members receive more income than the owners.
 We have incentive and commission packages that are open-ended.
 Ultimately, the owners are not in it for money, but for the joy of service, healing the earth, creating customer relationships.
 While we want a team that is also jazzed about those ideas, farm owners need to recognize that ownership is a great privilege.
 Don’t lord it over anyone.
 Just be grateful.
 Good people always pay their way.